tektoncd/pipeline/api_compatibility_policy.md

 - `v1.Pipeline`
 - `v1.PipelineRun`

-`v1beta1.CustomRun` is considered a beta CRD.
+`v1beta1.CustomRun` is a beta CRD.
 Adding new fields to `CustomRun` that all `CustomRun` controllers are required to support is considered a [backwards incompatible change](#backwards-incompatible-changes), and follows the [beta policy](#beta-crds) for backwards incompatible changes.

 `v1beta1.ClusterTask` is a deprecated beta CRD.
 New features will not be added to `ClusterTask`.

+`v1beta1.ResolutionRequest` is a beta CRD.
+Adding new fields to `ResolutionRequest` that all resolvers are required to support is considered a [backwards incompatible change](#backwards-incompatible-changes), and follows the [beta policy](#beta-crds) for backwards incompatible changes.

 ### Alpha CRDs